Chadtech/elm-gitpitch/PITCHME.md

 - It just happens to compile to JavaScript
 - Its not transpiling
 - You cant import npm packages into it, only Elm packages
+- Everything is immutable
+- Architecture is that of React / Redux

 ---